cortex-command-community/Cortex-Command-Legacy-Mod-Converter/README.md

 You should now be able to run `convert.py` again, and it should automatically fix the error for you by replacing any mention of `Ronin.rte/Effects/Gibs/GibA.bmp` with `Ronin.rte/Devices/Shared/Gibs/WeaponGibA.bmp`.
 The main advantages of creating a case in the dictionary, instead of manually replacing any mention of `Ronin.rte/Effects/Gibs/GibA.bmp` are:
 1. You can create a Pull Request on GitHub of that new case you added, which can then be used by the rest of community.
 If everyone were to make a Pull Request for every single case they found, the number of errors encountered before the conversion process is complete should go down drastically.
 2. If there are multiple locations where `Ronin.rte/Effects/Gibs/GibA.bmp` was mentioned, you don't have to search for every single mention of it in every single file.
-Mass-replace can be messed up.
+Manual mass replacement can be messed up.

 ### Getting help
 If you need with anything, you can contact me - the creator of this repository - directly (`#MyNameIsTrez1585` on Discord), or you can ask the kind people in the Cortex Command Center Discord server in `#modding-discussion` for help.
 Make sure to mention that you've gotten stuck while reading this README file, and at which step/error you got stuck.